kwhitley/kwhitley/README.md

 I build [open source libraries](https://itty.dev) for developers who believe code should read like prose: obvious, minimal, and free of noise.

 ### Most developers aren't lazy enough.
-They've just made peace with steps that shouldn't exist.
+Or rather, library authors haven't allowed them to be.

 When something feels tedious, I design the interface I wish existed, then build backwards until it works.
 Sane defaults.
 Gutted boilerplate.
 Edge cases take extra steps instead of the other way around.